THE NEW VALUE FRONTIER

 Areas in which the Kyocera Group and Kyocera Group suppliers are located

-The value chains and rights holders within the Kyocera Group are defined as follows, with human rights issues investigated within each.
+The value chains and rights holders within the Kyocera Group are defined as follows.
+Potential human rights issues are investigated within each category.

 [Value chains]